snoogans775/processing-playground-react/README.md

 - Sandpiles -
 A mathematical algrorithm that can be modified to create very complex geometry with very minor changes to the input parameters.

+- Math Toys -
+Visualizations for mathematical concepts.

+-Color Typewriter -
+Interface to map inputs to colors.